graphql-elixir/graphql_parser/README.md

 Currently, the library binds only the AST to JSON output and not the entire AST itself.
 This limitation will be resolved soon.

-Yet to add the build processes (figuring out a good way to do it).
-So basically, you have to manually build out everything to run, for now :sweat:
+Yet to bring all the build processes under Mix (It's a WIP).
-First, build and install libgraphqlparser (`cmake .`, `make`, `make install`), and then compile the NIF library from project's root like: (I'm on OS X)
+For now, you have to manually compile the NIF library from project's root
+like: (I'm on OS X)

 ```sh
 $ gcc -undefined dynamic_lookup -dynamiclib -I /usr/local/include/graphqlparser/ -I /usr/local/Cellar/erlang/18.1/lib/erlang/usr/include/ -L /usr/local/lib/ -lgraphqlparser src/graphqlparser_nif.c -o graphqlparser.so